 As the name implies, in the ear models are crafted to fit inside the ear.
 Modern options are comfortable and discrete with a variety of styles:

 Which you choose depends on your degree of hearing loss and visibility preferences.

 Behind the Ear Hearing Aids

-Rather than fitting snugly in the ear, these models have the majority of components placed behind it with a tube that runs into the canal.
+Rather than fitting snugly in the ear, these models have the majority of components placed behind them with a tube that runs into the canal.
 This is highly beneficial for individuals who struggle with drainage and is one of the reasons for this model’s high popularity.
-Like the in the ear hearing aids, you have several options:
+Like in the ear hearing aids, you have several options:

 - BTE with earmold